abdelrahman22wanas/abdelrahman22wanas/README.md

 ###

-<p align="left">I am a B.Sc.
-Computer Engineering student at Alamein International University with a strong focus on cybersecurity, secure software development, and practical offensive and defensive techniques.</p>
+<h4 align="left">I am a B.Sc.
+Computer Engineering student at Alamein International University with a strong focus on cybersecurity, secure software development, and practical offensive and defensive techniques.</h4>

 ###